ergoplatform/ergodocs/docs/dev/anatomy/transactions/chained.md

 - The *simple-send* example below was adapted from [ergpy examples](https://github.com/mgpai22/ergpy/tree/main/examples).
-- There is also some writings from GetBlok for a [Transaction Group framework](https://github.com/GetBlok-io/Subpooling#frameworks--abstractions) for sending large sets of transactions that are interrelated.
+- There are also some writings from GetBlok for a [Transaction Group framework](https://github.com/GetBlok-io/Subpooling#frameworks--abstractions) for sending large sets of transactions that are interrelated.

-## Create connection to the blockchain
+## Create a connection to the blockchain

 ```python
 # Assign a node_url, either MainNet or TestNet